ufz/devguide/_posts/2011-07-07-mac-prerequisites.markdown

 ## <span class="step">Fourth:</span> Install GCC, CMake ##

 As of Xcode 4.2 clang (LLVM) is the default compiler and gcc is no longer distributed with Xcode.
-You have to use gcc which you can via [Homebrew][homebrew]:
+You have to use gcc which you can install via [Homebrew][homebrew]:

 <pre class="terminal bootcamp">
 	<span class="codeline">$ brew tap homebrew/dupes</span>